Earl Howard

 Cello pummeling and LeBaron’s contrasting descending runs frame Hemingway’s solo section in Part 2.
 Trading vigorous drum strokes with Davis’ arpeggio-rich continuum and Reijseger’s string slides, he then turns to kettle drum and crash cymbals to color the performance.
 Although the piece appears to reach a climax here, the live sound muddies some of the composer’s multi-layered conceptions.

 The same sort of thing happens in the next section, where thunderous strokes and bell-tree shakes from the percussionist give way to an extended passage where he seems to be emphasizing the beat with his bass drum pedal, rolling his sticks upon the drum heads and whacking the sides of his snares and toms.
 You may have to leap up and turn your playback system down though, since the thunderous results becomes almost as unbearably loud as the introductory sections of a couple of other tracks are inaudible.
-STRONG FORCE’s final seconds also appear to fade to silence following focused harp plucks.
+Strong Force’s final seconds also appear to fade to silence following focused harp plucks.
 Hopefully the fade was the decision of Howard, not the hall’s acoustics.

 Prominent on the keys as soon as the percussion interlude subsides, Davis — who earlier on indulges in internal string strumming — plays an extended, semi-classical fantasia of splayed notes and underlying harmonies, with left handed harmonic interjections using sympathetic voicing to create a capacious soundscape.
 Occasionally too, you hear synthesizer whorls that ascend from underneath the other sounds then vanish.

 That sort of restrain characterizes Howard’s other electronic interjections here.
 Usually he’ll provide an underlying ostinato, a split-second note commentary or create oscillating overtones, leaving the fireworks to others, most notably the percussionist.
 Howard is obviously satisfied that his composition is receiving a first class reading.
+Indeed Strong Force is played as well as can be expected from the humans.
+But be aware of reproduction weaknesses when investigating this CD.

 — Ken Waxman